 Functions by Business Requirement

 |Smart Card Login CCID/PIV||One-Time Password (OTP)||Challenge-Response (C/R)||Static Password||FIDO Universal 2nd Factor Authentication (U2F)|

 Definition of functions:

-Smart Card Login CCID/PIV: Smart cards contain a computer chip that brokers data exchanges.
-These same features are contained in YubiKey 4 and YubiKey NEO, based on the industry standard Personal Identity and Verification Card (PIV) interface over the CCID protocol, which supports PIV on a USB interface.
+Smart Card Login CCID/PIV: Smart cards contain a chip that protect cryptographic keys.
+The YubiKey 4 and YubiKey NEO, provide smart card features based on the Personal Identity and Verification Card (PIV) standard over the CCID protocol, which supports smart cards on a USB interface.

 One-Time Password (OTP): The YubiKey generates an encrypted password that can only be used once.
 Hackers require physical access of your YubiKey to generate the OTP.
 This feature is available on every YubiKey except the U2F Security Key.
 Note that HOTP is supported out of the box; TOTP is supported with a secondary application, the Yubico Authenticator application.

 Challenge-Response (C/R): The Challenge-Response method is best suited for offline validations.
 Use for Windows, Mac OS X, and Linux computer login.
 The C/R feature is available on every version of YubiKey except the U2F Security Key.

 Static Password: A basic YubiKey feature that generates a 38-character static password compatible with any application login.
 It is most-often used with legacy systems that cannot be retrofitted to enable other 2nd factor authentication schemes, such as pre-boot login.
 Static password is available on every version of YubiKey except the U2F Security Key.